Editing column matching or other settings for added rows

 If you have added rows from a different source to a data table, there may be occasions when you need to update the settings used for matching the data from different sources together.
 For example, a column used for matching linked data may have been renamed or removed in either of the sources.

-Data panel, make sure the data table where the rows were added is selected.
+Data panel, make sure the data table where the rows were added is selected in the drop-down list at the top of the panel.

 This step is only applicable if you have two or more data tables in the analysis.
 If this is the case, select the data table of interest from the drop-down list at the top of the Data panel, otherwise, go to step 2.